polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 1: Deploy Active Directory domain controller VMs

 In this task, you will deploy two Azure VMs hosting Active Directory domain controllers of the domain contoso.com by using an Azure Resource Manager QuickStart template from GitHub available at <https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc>.
 You will use the following settings during deployment:
     -   Resource group name: **s03-RG**
     -   Admin Username: **demouser**
     -   Admin Password: **demo\@pass123**
     -   Domain Name: **contoso.com**

-1. From the lab computer, start a Web browser, and navigate to the Azure portal at <https://portal.azure.com>
+1. From the lab computer, start a Web browser, and navigate to the Azure portal at <https://portal.azure.com>.

-2. When prompted, sign in to the Azure subscription you will be using in this lab
+2. When prompted, sign in to the Azure subscription you will be using in this lab.

-3. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc>
+3. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc>.

-4. On the **Create 2 new Windows VMs, create a new AD Forest, Domain and 2 DCs in an availability set** page, and select **Deploy to Azure**
+4. On the **Create 2 new Windows VMs, create a new AD Forest, Domain and 2 DCs in an availability set** page, and select **Deploy to Azure**.

 5. The Web browser window should automatically be redirected to the Azure portal, and display the **Create a new AD Domain with 2 Domain Controllers** blade.

 6. On the **Create a new AD Domain with 2 Domain Controllers** blade, specify the following settings:

-    -   Subscription: *your Azure subscription name*
+    -   Subscription: **your Azure subscription name**

     -   Resource group: **(New) s03-RG**

-    -   Location: *Azure region close to your physical location*
+    -   Location: **Azure region close to your physical location**.

     -   Admin Username: **demouser**